BendingBender/yarpm/README.md

     Default is `null`.
     Set to `process.stderr` in order to print to stderr.

-`yarpm` returns a promise that will becomes *fulfilled* when the spawned process exits ***regardless of the exit code***.
+`yarpm` returns a promise will be *resolved* when the spawned process exits, ***regardless of the exit code***.
-The promise will become *rejected* when in case of an internal error inside of `yarpm`.
+The promise will be *rejected* in case of an internal error inside of `yarpm`.

-The promise fulfills with an object with the following 2 properties: `argv` and `code`.
+The promise is resolved with an object with the following 2 properties: `spawnArgs` and `code`.
-The `spawnArgs` property is the array arguments that was passed to spawn the sub-process.
+The `spawnArgs` property contains the array of parameters that were passed to spawn the sub-process.
 The `code` property is the exit code of the sub-process.

 ```js